jackyzha0/jackyzha0.github.io/content/thoughts/friendship.md

 		2. Belief Itself Condition: holding the belief is what wrongs (not how the belief was formed or the actions that follow from the belief)
 		3. Content Condition: content of the belief wrongs
 	- Lovers stand in a privileged position -- they know things not usually shared with other people.
 This position makes them especially vulnerable to doxastic wronging

+### Love and False Belief
+*Week 9 Essay for PHIL 240A*

+> Evaluate Atkins' argument that love sometimes requires false belief.
+(Remember that to evaluate an argument, you have to explain what it is, and then say why it is or is not convincing).

+Atkin's argument that love sometimes rqeuires false belief extends upon the work of Sarah Stroud and Simon Keller about the conflicts between relationships and epistemology.
+Both Stroud and Keller claim that those who know each other intimately (either platonic or romantic) should owe each other epistemic partiality.
+However, Atkin's extends this further and posits that love requires "something beyond epistemic partiality -- false beliefs."

+Atkin's calls this the False Belief Requirement (FBR).
+Atkin's then tries to argue that love is opposed to epistemic norms as follows:
+1. Knowledge is justified true belief (JTB): $S$ believes that $p$, $S$ is justified in believing that $p$, and $p$ is true
+2. Belief then cannot be knowledge as one can hold beliefs that are false
+3. Thus, when poses the false belief argument, love will be opposed to epistemic norms (and thus rationality)

+Delaney argues that lovers desire to be loved for the right reasons.
+That is, person $A$ wants a romantic partner $B$ to love them for properties that $A$ takes central to their self-conception.
+Atkins then claims that false beliefs are required in order to avoid doxastic wrong-doing -- the wronging of another by having beliefs that do not align with the other's self-conception.

+Here, I don't think Atkins' line of argumentation is correct.
+I agree with Delaney's point about lovers wanting to be loved for properties that they take central to their self-conception.
+However, I don't think that false beliefs are required for this want to hold true.

+Take for example, the cases of *striving* that Atkin's mentions.
+Cases of striving, as Atkin defines it, occurs when one prematurely sees themselves as what they desire to become.
+Specifically, "truth is not required, for example, in striving cases where we desire to premature be seen as what we hope to become."
+Let me illustrate why this is not the case.

+Say I want to become a painter -- I am striving to be a painter.
+But I generally do not claim that I *am* a painter until I am confident and believe that to be the case.
+If I *do* say that "I am a painter," this is a case of 'fake it until you make it'.
+The actual underlying belief (and hope) is that I will *eventually be* a painter rather than actually believing that I currently am a painter.
+In this example, one explicitly repeats an obviously false statement *to others* in order to get external social reinforcement to create necessary social structures to enforce this to happen.
+My partner then knows that this statement is not necessarily a statement about my current skill with painting but rather a *wish* about a future skill of painting.
+They would not take the obviously false statement at face value and instead believes in the underlying *true* belief that I strive to be a painter.
+Much like sarcasm, those socially aware of the situation will believe the real deeper intention over the facade statement.
+This, to me, is a clear flaw in Atkin's argument that love requires false belief.